 Once SB154 was signed into law, tribal casinos in North Carolina were given the ability to host their own sportsbooks.
 In practice, this means residents can use any tribal venue to wager money on sports.
 However, what they can’t do (at the time of writing) is use online or mobile sportsbooks.

 Additionally, private casino and gaming companies are not allowed to offer sports betting.
-Importantly though, this may change once the North Carolina Gaming Commission completes its assessment and produces an official report.
+Importantly though, this may change once the North Carolina Lottery completes its assessment and produces an official report.

-What are the best legal sportsbooks in North Carolina?
+What are the available sportsbooks in North Carolina?

 At the time of writing, the best sportsbooks in North Carolina are those hosted by tribal casinos.
-As with all newly regulated states, things take time to set up correctly.
-However, as a guide, you should be able to bet on sports at the following NC casinos:
+This is mainly because they are the only places allowed to have sportsbooks.
+As with all newly-regulated states, things take time to set up correctly.
+However, as a guide, you should be able to bet on sports at the following NC casinos in the near future:

 - Catawba Casino Project at Kings Mountain